Cowboy hat

 The cowboy hat is a high-crowned, wide-brimmed hat best known as the defining piece of attire for the North American cowboy.
 Today it is worn by many people, and is particularly associated with ranch workers in the United States, Canada, Mexico, Central America and Brazil, station workers in Australia and New Zealand, with many country, regional Mexican and sertanejo music (Note: Sertanejo is a Brazilian musical rhythm associated with rural areas in the Centre-South of Brazil that originated from caipira music.
 Due to American cultural influence, musicians of this musical rhythm sought to adopt and imitate the fashion used by North American singers and actors in western films, although the rhythm developed independently, with no connection to Mexican Regional music or to American and Canadian Country music.
 Sertanejo, in a metaphorical sense, emerged through convergent evolution.) performers, and with participants in the North American rodeo circuit.
 It is recognized around the world as part of traditional Old West apparel.

 The cowboy hat as known today has many antecedents to its design, including Mexican hats such as the sombrero, the various designs of wide-brimmed hats worn by farmers and stockmen in the eastern United States, as well as the designs used by the United States Cavalry.

 The first western model was the open-crowned "Boss of the Plains", and after that came the front-creased Carlsbad, destined to become the most prominent cowboy style.
 The high-crowned, wide-brimmed, soft-felt western hats that followed are intimately associated with the cowboy image.

 History

 Typical Mexican sombrero of the 1830s to 1850s.

 Cowboy hats, like the sombreros of Mexico, were designed in response to the demands of the physical environment.
 High crowns provide insulation, and wide brims provide shade.
 Hot and sunny climates inspire such tall-crowned, wide-brimmed designs, and hats with one or both of these features have evolved again and again in history and across cultures.
 For example, the Greek petasos of two millennia ago, and the traditional conical hat widespread in different regions of Asia – and worn into modern times – incorporate such heat-mitigating features.
 (Note: Attributed to multiple sources.)
 Inclusion in headgear for riders on horseback can be seen at least as far back as the Mongolian horsemen of the 13th century.
 (Note: Attributed to multiple sources.)

-An Arkansas farmer wearing a wide-brim felt hat.